Newfoundland National Convention: Nominations

 On 11 December 1945 the British Government announced that there would be an election to a national convention, which would debate constitutional options and make a recommendation as to which options would appear on a ballot in a national referendum.
 British Prime Minister Clement Attlee wanted to ensure that people from St John's, the capital and largest city, did not dominate the seats, so he recommended that delegates would be elected in the former electoral districts and that each delegate would have to have been a resident of the district.
-Nominations to the National Convention were held on May 31, 1946 and on June 21, 1946, Newfoundlanders elected 45 delegates.
+Nominations to the National Convention were held on 31 May 1946, and on 21 June 1946 Newfoundlanders elected 45 delegates.
 Two women offered themselves as candidates, but neither was elected.
 Lester Burry of Labrador secured a seat, the first time that Labrador had elected representation.

 Convening the National Convention

-The National Convention was convened on September 11, 1946.
-Judge Cyril J. Fox, a Supreme Court of Newfoundland Justice, chaired the proceedings until his death.
-He was succeeded as chairman by Convention Member Gordon Bradley for most of the rest of the convention's duration, but after Bradley's resignation, the lawyer J.B.
-McEvoy served in the chair.
+The National Convention was convened on 11 September 1946.
+Judge Cyril J. Fox of the Supreme Court of Newfoundland chaired the proceedings until his death.
+He was succeeded as chairman by Convention Member Gordon Bradley for most of the rest of the convention's duration, but after Bradley's resignation, the lawyer J. B. McEvoy served in the chair.
 The Commissioner of Home Affairs issued pay cheques to delegates: $15 a day, with a travelling stipend of $10 per day.

 Observers allowed in the gallery and the general public could listen to the debates on radio stations VOCM, VOAR and the state-run Broadcasting Corporation of Newfoundland station, VONF.

 Some delegates who were critical of the Commission of Government used the opportunity to demand that Commissioners justify to the convention some of their policies.
-However, Governor MacDonald explained that delegates were not the Government of Newfoundland, but were convened to debate the constitutional options which would appear on a ballot in a forthcoming referendum.
+However, Governor Gordon MacDonald explained that delegates were not the Government of Newfoundland, but were convened to debate the constitutional options which would appear on a ballot in a forthcoming referendum.